Israel Railways & Train Services.

 - Malha (by the mall)

 There is no direct line from northern Israel to Jerusalem.
-To do so, you need to take the train to Bet Shemesh and then connect to the Jerusalem stations.
-A direct line to Jerusalem center is underway.
+To do so, you need to take the train to Ben Gurion International Airport and then connect to the Jerusalem stations.

 Train to Eilat

-The proposed 350-kilometer track will connect the center of Israel with Eilat, the Red Sea resort city and port.
+The proposed 350-kilometer track will connect the center of Israel with Eilat, the best scuba diving, Red Sea resort city and port.
 It is estimated that the train will travel at some 250 kilometers per hour.

 Unfortunately, not all the train stations in Israel, are wheelchair friendly.
 You need to contact Israel Railways and coordinate your journey with them and they will arrange for wheelchair assistance for you.

 - If it is possible to make use of a return ticket, then do so.
 There is a 10 per-cent discount on the ticket price if you purchase a return ticket.
-The discount is only applicable if you use the Rav-Kav ticketing system.
+The discount is only applicable if you use the Rav-Kav multi-transport, smart-card.

 - Train announcements at the stations are made in Hebrew and English

-- "Next Stop" announcements in the trains are also made in Hebrew and English.
-They are also displayed on a monitor in each coach
+- “Next Stop” announcements in the trains are also made in Hebrew and English.
+They are also displayed on a monitor in each coach.
+Ask a fellow passenger if you are unsure.

 Please note that Anglo-List does NOT provide information regarding schedules, ticket rates, stations, train accessibility and more.